High-throughput study of the static dielectric constant at high temperatures in oxide and fluoride cubic perovskites: High-throughput results

 \section{High-throughput results}

 We now apply the same methodology to the set of 92 oxide and fluoride perovskites that we identified as mechanically stable at 1000\,K in our previous work \citep{Ambroise_perovskites_kappa}.
-Because of the reduced precision (notably, a smaller 3x3x3 supercell) and of the high-throughput methodology (possible failures in the production process: for instance, in the following, we will ignore the compounds CaSeO$_{3}$ and CuCF$_{3}$ which appear to display unphysically large values of $\epsilon_{\infty}$), the absolute values are expected to be less accurate.
+Because of the reduced precision (notably, a smaller 2x2x2 supercell) and of the high-throughput methodology, the absolute values are expected to be less accurate.
 Still, the general trends can give useful physical insight.
+We have recomputed the phonon spectra of all compounds using the latest version of our code, which has been made public recently \citep{QSCAILD}.
+We also used the PBEsol functional that is more adapted to most of these compounds, except from the ones including Fe that were then found to be metals and excluded from our set.
+Spin-orbit coupling was also taken into account for all compounds containing atoms heavier than Hf.
+This gave us a new total of 78 oxide and fluoride perovskites mechanically stable in the cubic phase at 1000\,K.

 We list the stable compounds and their static dielectric constants at 1000\,K, $\epsilon_{1000}$ -- and when they are also mechanically stable at 300\,K, $\epsilon_{300}$ -- in Table \ref{tab:List-of-perovskites}.
-We highlight in blue 37 perovskites that have been reported experimentally in the ideal cubic structure, and in red 11 compounds that are reported only in a non-perovskite form (see References in Ref.\,\citep{Ambroise_perovskites_kappa}).
-On top of the list of the reliable materials, we see that niobates, and in particular KNbO$_{3}$, appear to be the most promising compounds for high-temperature applications.
+We highlight in blue 35 perovskites that have been reported experimentally in the ideal cubic structure, and in red 9 compounds that are reported only in a non-perovskite form (see References in Ref.\,\citep{Ambroise_perovskites_kappa}).
+On top of the list of the reliable materials, we see that niobates, and in particular KNbO$_{3}$, appear to be the most promising compounds for high-temperature applications, along with PbTiO$_{3}$.
+Those compounds are actually already used at an industrial scale for this property.

-On Figure \ref{fig:Fluorides_vs_oxides}, we display the distribution of compounds as a function of the dielectric constant, both for the ion-clamped (with electronic contribution only) and for the static one at 1000\,K. As can be seen already in Table \ref{tab:List-of-perovskites}, the effect of the lattice screening can be much stronger in oxides, and as a consequence there is a larger dispersion of the values of the static dielectric constant than for the fluorides.
-We also remark that the high-frequency dielectric properties reflect the fact that oxygen is more polarizable than fluor, and one can wonder if this stronger polarizability is not the cause of the stronger reaction of the lattice.
+Figure \ref{fig:Fluorides_vs_oxides} illustrates the distribution of compounds as a function of the dielectric constant, both for the ion-clamped (with electronic contribution only) and for the static one at 1000\,K, based on logspline density estimation as implemented in R \citep{logspline}.
+As can be seen already in Table \ref{tab:List-of-perovskites}, the effect of the lattice screening is sometimes much stronger in oxides, and as a consequence there is a larger dispersion of the values of the static dielectric constant than for the fluorides.
+We also remark that the high-frequency dielectric properties reflect the fact that oxygen is more polarizable than fluorine, and this stronger polarizability might be linked to the stronger reaction of the lattice.